 - Video: Croup in Babies – Causes, Symptoms and Treatment

-- What are the Causes of Croup?
+- What Are the Causes of Croup?

-- Common Sign & Symptoms of Croup
+- Common Signs and Symptoms of Croup

 - Can Croup Be Prevented?

-- When to Call a Doctor?
+- When Should You Call a Doctor?

-Does your newborn have an extremely deep and hoarse baby cough, heavy breathing or crowing noise while inhaling?
-These may also be accompanied with a mild fever and a very hoarse voice.
+If your little one has fallen sick, check for these symptoms: does he have an extremely deep and hoarse cough, heavy breathing, or crowing noise while inhaling?
+These may also be accompanied by mild fever.
 If you are noticing these symptoms in your child, it is possible that he may have Croup.

 Video: Croup in Babies – Causes, Symptoms and Treatment